andre-ye/uni/docs/eng/engl-308/readings.md

 ---

-## "The Ideological Tensions of Capitlaism: Universalism versus Racism and Sexism" by Wallerstein
+## "The Ideological Tensions of Capitlaism: Universalism versus Racism and Sexism", Wallerstein
 - Universalist doctrine - "the brotherhood of man".
   - Yet this emblem of universalism itself is gendered, implicit exclusive of females.
 - Universalism is so widely shared - but why do racism and sexism still persist?